-Step 1 From the SCE(config if) # prompt, type pqi rollback file filename and press Enter.
+From the SCE (config if) # prompt, type pqi rollback file filename and press Enter.

-The upgrade of the specified pqi file is undone and the SCE (config if) # prompt appears.
+The upgrade of the specified pqi file is undone and the SCE(config if) # prompt appears.
+Note that this may take up to 5 minutes.

 To display the last pqi file that was installed: